elementjs/elt/README.md

-# What is Element
+# What is ELT

-Element is a [typescript](https://typescriptlang.org) library for building user interfaces in a web environment.
+ELT is a [typescript](https://typescriptlang.org) library for building user interfaces in a web environment.
 It is not meant to build websites ; its purpose is to write applications.

 Weighing less than 15kb minified and gziped, it is meant as an alternative to React, Angular and the likes.
 Unlike several of them, it does *not* make use of any kind of virtual DOM.
-Instead, it provides the developper with an `Observable` class and a `Mixin` system to manipulate the DOM directly.
+Instead, it provides the developper with an `#Observable` class and a few easy to use hooks on the node life cycle to react to their presence in the document.
+It also provides a `#Mixin` class for those cases when writing extensible code is required.

 It makes use of fairly modern standards, such as `Map`, `Set`, `Symbol` and `WeakMap`.
 While it will probably work with some versions of IE, support is limited to less than two year old versions of Safari (+ iOS), Firefox, Chrome (+ Android Browser) and Edge.

-While it is of course usable in plain javascript, its real intended audience is typescript users.
+It is of course usable in plain javascript.
+Howeveer, its real intended audience is typescript users.

 # Why use it

   * **You use typescript** and don't want a javascript library that use patterns that the typing system doesn't always gracefully support.
 Everything is Element was built with *type inference* in mind.
-The `Observable` ecosystem tries hard to keep that valuable typing information without getting in your way.
-It also tries to be as strict as possible, which is way the recommended way to enjoy this library is with `"strict": true` in your `tsconfig.json`.
+The `#Observable` ecosystem tries hard to keep that valuable typing information without getting in your way and have you type everything by hand.
+It also tries to be as strict as possible, which is why the recommended way to enjoy this library is with `"strict": true` in your `tsconfig.json`.

-  * **You like the Observer pattern** but you're afraid your app is going to leak as this pattern is prone to.
+  * **You like the Observer pattern** but you're afraid your app is going to leak as this pattern is prone to do.
 Element solves this elegantly by tying the observing to the presence of a Node in the DOM, removing the need to un-register observers that would otherwise leak.
-See [`ObserverHolder`](#o.ObserverHolder), [`observe()`](#observe), [`App.Block`](#App.Block) and [`Mixin`](#Mixin).
+See [`node_observe`](#node_observe) and [`$observe()`](#$observe).

   * Virtual-DOM appears brilliant to you, but **you'd rather manipulate the DOM directly**.
 This is a philosophical point ; Virtual DOM is extremely efficient, probably more so than manipulating the document directly, but it also adds a layer of abstraction that is not always needed.
-In Element, all the `<jsx>code</jsx>` returns DOM Elements, or at least Nodes that can be manipulated with "vanilla" javascript.
+In Element, all the `<jsx>code</jsx>` return DOM Elements that can be manipulated with vanillay javascript.

   * **You like expliciteness**.
-Element was thought up to be as explicit as possible.
 The Observables and Verbs are a clear giveaway of what parts of your application are subject to change.
-Every symbol you use should be reachable with the go-to definition of your code editor.
+Also, every symbol you use should be reachable with the go-to definition of your code editor ; html string templates are just plain evil.

   * **You're tired of packages with dozens of dependencies**.
 Element has none.
-It uses plain, vanilla JS, and doesn't shy away from reimplementing simple algorithms instead of polluting your node_modules.
+It uses plain, vanilla JS, and doesn't shy away from reimplementing simple algorithms instead of polluting your node_modules, all the while trying to provide enough batteries to not have to import dozens of packages to get work done.

 # Getting started

+## Installation

 First, install elt in your project